jth0024/one-config/README.md

 <details>
   <summary>Is it safe to store sensitive values in the `server` property of my config file?</summary>

   Yes!
-Any values defined in the `server` field are excluded when you use from the config returned by `forBrowser`.
+Any values defined in the `server` field are excluded when you use the config returned by `forBrowser`, `forFile`, or `getScript`.
 Furthermore, `server` values will not get bundled into your client-side code if you import `one-config`, because config is required dynamically on the server.
 </details>

 <details>